A collage of different artists

 It’s been a fantastic year for new music.
 We’ve had long-running artists finally break through (hello, Chappell Roan), what felt like the longest and most carefully calculated album roll-out of all time (Charli, we’re looking at you), as well as niche new finds and epic comebacks from old faves (The Cure).

-We know the year isn’t quite over yet, but we couldn’t resist pulling together this list of our favourite albums to come out of 2024.
-From intergalactic post-punk to gritty, lyrical hip hop, dance floor-ready pop and everything in between, grab your best headphones or line up the speakers: these are the best albums of the year.
+We know the year isn’t quite over yet, but we couldn’t resist pulling together this list of our favourite albums of 2024.
+From intergalactic post-punk to gritty, lyrical hip hop, dance floor-ready pop and everything in between, grab your best headphones or line up the speakers: these are the best albums which have taken off so far this year.

 RECOMMENDED: